Probation Violation Lawyer In Savannah, Georgia

 2. Special Condition Violation

 Your probation officer may include a special condition of your probation.
 These are conditions that are not ordinary and may only apply to your case.
-For instance, conditions may include payment of the cost of supervision, drug testing, or probation officer reporting requirements.
+Following requirements.

 Special conditions are typically set by the probation officer and not the court.
 As such, they are requirements for probation.
 Failure to appear to your officer or complete these requirements will likely result in a probation violation and further penalties.